Document#

 Base Fields#

 Dash Platform Protocol (DPP) defines a set of base fields that must be present in all documents.
-For the reference implementation, the base fields shown below are defined in the document base schema.
+For the reference implementation, the base fields shown below are defined in the document base fields.

 Field Name |